oncldhn/would-you-rather-project/README.md

 Using "yarn install" works

+To start the application use "npm start" command.

+Applicaton works on localhost:30000

 This is the starter code for the final assessment project for Udacity's React & Redux course.